 - Hospira has potassium phosphate 15 mL vials on shortage due to increased demand.5

 - In cooperation with FDA, Fresenius Kabi USA is providing Glycophos (sodium glycerophosphate) injection to the US market to help alleviate the shortage.
 Glycophos is manufactured in an FDA-approved facility in Norway by Fresenius Kabi AG.6

 - Fresenius Kabi, USA (formerly APP) launched potassium phosphate injection in November 2013.7

 3 mMol/mL, 15 mL vial (NDC 63323-0086-15)

 Potassium phosphate injection, Hospira

 3 mMol/mL, 15 mL vial (NDC 00409-7295-01)

 - American Regent has potassium phosphate 3 mMol/mL 5 mL, 15 mL, and 50 mL vials on back order and the company cannot estimate a release date.4

-- Fresenius Kabi has Glycophos injection, the imported organic phosphate injection, on back order and the company cannot estimate a release date.7
+- Fresenius Kabi has Glycophos injection, the imported organic phosphate injection, on back order and the company estimates a release date of late-August 2014.7